 Pollen allergies got you down?
 Come see us.

-If you suffer from pollen or any other type of allergy, please make an appointment with Westchester Health to see one of our Allergy and Immunology specialists.
+If you suffer from pollen or any other type of allergy, please call (914) 232-1919 to make an appointment with one of our Westchester Health Allergy and Immunology specialists.
 He/she will examine you, make a diagnosis and determine the best course of treatment so you can soon get relief and feel better, now and during future allergy seasons.
 Whenever, wherever you need us, we’re here for you.